Skip to main content

 Data Panel

 The Data Panel appears on the left side of the Project Editor below the label “Data”.
-Each item in the Data Panel represents a Data Object, which can be one of the following: Projections, Reconstruction, ROI, Plane, or Analysis Results.
-Learn more about Data Objects on the Data Objects + Workflows article.
-Data Panel Data Objects are arranged within the Data Panel in a tree structure in which some Data Objects contain child Data Objects.
-Use the caret next to a parent Data Object to expand or collapse its children.
-Selecting a Data Object displays its data in the Viewport.
-Data Objected highlighted with green stripes are in-progress Data Objects, indicating that a Workflow is underway.
-Once the Workflow is submitted but has not yet completed, the processing Data Object will not appear in the Data Panel.
+Each item in the Data Panel represents a data object, which can be one of the following: Projections, Reconstruction, ROI, Plane, or Analysis Results.
+Learn more about data objects on the Data Objects + Workflows article.
+Data Panel Data objects are arranged within the Data Panel in a tree structure in which some data objects contain child data objects.
+Use the caret next to a parent data object to expand or collapse its children.
+Selecting a data object displays its data in the Viewport.
+Data objects highlighted with green stripes are in-progress data objects, indicating that a Workflow is underway.
+Once the Workflow is submitted but has not yet completed, the processing data object will not appear in the Data Panel.

 Data Panel controls

-Data Object with children cannot be deleted.
-Delete all child Data Objects before deleting the parent.
+Data objects with children cannot be deleted.
+Delete all child data objects before deleting the parent.

 Bookmarks Panel